Duality, extreme points and hulls for noncommutative partial convexity: Extreme points of Gamma -convex sets

 In particular, if $S\subseteq \cB(\cH)^\gv$ is SOT-closed, bounded and closed under isometric conjugation (meaning if $Y\in S$ and $W\in \cB(\cH)$ is an isometry, then $W^* YW\in S$), then $S$ is WOT-compact. \end{theorem}

 \begin{remark} Because of Theorem~\ref{t:sot-bw-must}, the strong operator topology on free subsets of $\mathbb{S}^{\gv}$ is often most natural for the purposes here.
 However, both the \df{\wstar topology} (synonymously \df{ultra-weak}) and \df{weak operator topology} (\df{WOT}) play a role.
 On norm-bounded sets, the WOT and \wstar topology coincide.
-The SOT is stronger than the WOT and therefore, a (norm) bounded SOT-closed set is automatically both WOT and \wstar closed.
-On the other hand, the SOT and WOT have the same closed convex sets (since they have the same continuous linear functionals).
+The SOT is stronger than the WOT and therefore, a (norm) bounded {\CCBB WOT-closed set is SOT-closed.} On the other hand, the SOT and WOT have the same closed convex sets (since they have the same continuous linear functionals).
 Thus a norm bounded convex set that is closed in any one of the WOT, SOT or \wstar topology is closed in all three.
 In particular, the closure of a norm bounded convex set is the same in all three of these topologies.

 For a separable Hilbert space, as is the case here, all three topologies are metrizable on bounded sets.

 \end{remark}